asfktz/devtools-playground/README.md

 It will reload automatically on every file change.

 ### ES Modules
-By default, you can use commonJS style modules
+By default, it uses commonJS modules.
-But you can also enable support for ES module too:
+But you can enable support for ES module too:

 ```
 hack ./file.js --esm